josephsenior/Grinta-Agent/docs/features/reliability-system.md

 ### **The Solution**

-OpenHands implements a **4-layer defense system** that prevents hallucinations at multiple levels:
+Forge implements a **4-layer defense system** that prevents hallucinations at multiple levels:

 ```
 ┌─────────────────────────────────────────────────────────────┐